Tuition and Financial Aid

 Important note: Applications for each of these scholarships are due two weeks after your application submission date (the date on which you submit your application through the online portal and pay the application fee).
 Click below for full details, eligibility criteria, and application instructions.

 - Ignatian Hoya Biomedical Academic Scholarship (for applicants who represent the Ignatian ideals in their personal accomplishments)

 - Hoyas for Science (for applicants whose personal experiences, challenges, or background can enrich the biomedical graduate education community at Georgetown)

 More information on other available scholarships

-Tuition is subject to change each academic year.
+- Tuition is subject to change each academic year.
 For current tuition rates please visit the Tuition and Fees (new window) page for Biomedical Graduate Education (BGE) programs.
-The MS in Physiology tuition is included in the category Master’s Full-Time and the rate is per semester; please do not reference the figures for the “Special Master’s Program (SMP)” which is a different program.
+The MS in Physiology tuition is included in the category “Master’s Tuition” and the rate is per semester.

-Students accepted to the Summer George Squared cohort of the MS in Physiology program who are applying for financial aid will also need to fill out a Georgetown University Graduate Summer Aid Application, which can be found at the bottom of the How to Apply for Financial Aid page.
+- Students accepted to the Summer George Squared cohort of the MS in Physiology program who are applying for financial aid will also need to fill out a Georgetown University Graduate Summer Aid Application, which can be found at the bottom of the How to Apply for Financial Aid page.

-Financial aid for MS in Physiology students is under the purview of the Office of Student Financial Services on the Main Campus NOT the Medical School Financial Aid Office.
+- Financial aid for MS in Physiology students is under the purview of the Office of Student Financial Services on the Main Campus NOT the Medical School Financial Aid Office.
 If you applied to and were wait-listed at Georgetown University School of Medicine, and filled out financial aid forms from the medical school, you must fill out additional forms on the main campus.
 It is important that you do so, otherwise your financial aid could be seriously delayed, resulting in you not receiving aid until October or later.